 What regulations are coming and when?

-In 2021 the UK Government will pass legislation that restricts the marketing of foods and beverages classified as high in fat, sugar, and/or salt (HFSS).
+In 2021 the UK Government introduced restrictions on the marketing of foods and beverages classified as high in fat, sugar, and/or salt (HFSS).
 This includes two key pieces of legislation: Price promotion and location restrictions, and TV and online advertising restrictions.

 Price promotion and location restrictions

-In October 2022, not April 2022 as originally planned, promotions that encourage an increase in the volume of product purchased will no longer be permitted for HFSS foods and beverages.
+From October 2022 HFSS products are no longer permitted to be sold at store entrances, aisle ends, or checkout areas.
+For online shopping this equates to the entry page of websites, pages where customers view their shopping basket or proceed to payment, and the side banners of pages.
+In October 2023, promotions that encourage an increase in the volume of product purchased will no longer be permitted for HFSS foods and beverages.
 This includes multi-buy promotions e.g. ‘buy one get one free’, ‘3 for 2’ etc., extra free promotions such as ‘30% extra free’, and free refills of sugar sweetened drinks in the OOH sector.
-In addition, HFSS products will not be permitted to be sold at store entrances, aisle ends, or checkout areas.
-For online shopping this equates to the entry page of websites, pages where customers view their shopping basket or proceed to payment, and the side banners of pages.
+In addition,

 Not all products that are classified as HFSS are included.
 The legislation is aimed at products that significantly contribute to children’s calorie intakes.
 Proposed categories include soft drinks with added sugar, breakfast cereals, yogurts, biscuits including cereal bars, morning goods, savoury snacks including crisps, crackers and pulse-based crisps, ready meals, breaded or battered fish, meat, poultry and meat alternatives, confectionary, cakes, and more.